securityfirst/tent-content/contents_en/travel/preparation/beginner/standard-operating-procedures.md

 *   Establish curfews, deadlines, and no-go areas.

+*	Assess the territory for known danger points like checkpoints and landmines.

+(Learn more about this in [Vehicles](umbrella://lesson/vehicles).)

 *	Arrange to be met on arrival in insecure locations or high-crime areas like airports and stations.

 In order of preference, choose: